adiwg/mdBook/mdtranslator/resourceinfo.md

 __extent:__ *array* - an array of [extent](../mdtranslator/extent.md) objects describing the spatial, temporal, and vertical boundaries of the project or data resource.

-__dataQualityInfo:__ *array* - an array of [dataQuality](../mdtranslator/dataQuality.md) objects describing the data quality, lineage, and/or processing steps applied to the data resource.
+__dataQualityInfo:__ *array* - an array of [dataQuality](../mdtranslator/dataQuality.md) objects describing the data quality, lineage, and/or processing steps applied to the whole or part of the data resource.

 __supplementalInfo:__ *string* - any additional descriptive information about the project or data resource that is covered elsewhere.